-Each summer my little family of four spends 10 days camping in a tent that is about 5 m2 (54 ft2).
-It is my favorite week of the year.
-Yet we live in a home that is roughly 110 m2 (1180 ft2).
-This begs a question.
+A family of four spends 10 days camping in a tent that is about 5 m2 (54 ft2) and yet lives in a home that is roughly 110 m2 (1180 ft2).
 Would we be happier in a smaller home?

 All around the world there is a growing movement of people embracing the idea that for them less home might mean more life.
 Their motivations may be financial, environmental or even spiritual, but they are all testing the benefits of the same principle: less.